Barcodes for Amazon

-Amazon prefers barcode numbers to come directly from GS1 – they have a preference that their suppliers are current members of GS1.
-GS1 is a membership organisation that provides their members with barcodes in exchange for a yearly fee.
-Many businesses, especially smaller businesses who don’t need a large quantity of barcodes, choose to buy their barcodes from us for use both on Amazon and in shops worldwide.
+Amazon prefers barcode numbers to come directly from GS1.
+GS1 is a membership organisation that provides its members with barcodes in exchange for a yearly fee.
+Many businesses, especially smaller businesses that don’t need a large number of barcodes, choose to buy their barcodes from us for use both on Amazon and in shops worldwide.
 Following the instructions on this page helps our customers list on Amazon with our barcodes.

-In recent years, Amazon has moved to try and stop branded products (big brands) being listed on Amazon using barcode numbers other than those of the original brand – possibly to stop pirating or illicit listings.
+In recent years, Amazon has moved to try and stop branded products (big brands) from being listed on Amazon using barcode numbers other than those of the original brand – possibly to stop pirating or illicit listings.
 To enforce this, Amazon became ‘tighter’ with barcode numbers – although the implementation of this policy seems to vary a lot.
-For example, we spoke to a customer recently who has 3 products on Amazon using our barcodes.
+For example, we recently spoke to a customer with three products on Amazon using our barcodes.
 Amazon had just asked him for further proof of ownership for one of the barcode numbers but not the others.
 Apparently, he provided them with the proof needed (of ownership), and their problem was solved.
-We can also provide this documentation to our customers if required, demonstrating the links for their numbers back to the original GS1-licensee.
+We can also provide this documentation to our customers if required, demonstrating the links for their numbers back to the original GS1 licensee.

-We have many customers who can still use our barcode numbers to list their products on Amazon.
-We presume that is because if Amazon decides to check the numbers (and it is unclear whether they check very many numbers), then our barcode numbers can be seen on the GS1 database (hence showing that they are of GS1 origin – although the listing will show the original licensee and not us as the owner) and also because our customers can list their product/company details alongside their barcodes at www.barcodesdatabase.org, which also feeds to other databases.
-This can helps our customers prove to Amazon that the barcode numbers are legitimate.
-Unfortunately, we can’t update the GS1 GEPIR database – no barcode reseller can do this.
+Many customers can still use our barcode numbers to list their products on Amazon.
+We presume that is because if Amazon decides to check the numbers (and it is unclear whether they check very many numbers), then our barcode numbers can be seen on the GS1 database (hence showing that they are of GS1 origin – although the listing will show the original licensee and not us as the owner) and also because our customers can list their product/company details alongside their barcodes at barcodesdatabase.org, which also feeds to other databases.
+This can help our customers prove that the barcode numbers are legitimate to Amazon.
+Unfortunately, we can’t update the GS1 GEPIR database.
+No barcode reseller can do this.